Putting Cities and Communities at the Centre of the Energy Debate

 Karen Farbridge, Mayor of the City of Guelph, will also be speaking at the QUEST Conference on Wednesday Nov.
 13, 11:00am.
 In Guelph, the municipality has collaborated with local energy utilities to prepare one of Canada's leading community energy plans.

-Horizon Utilities, the local distribution company serving Hamilton and St. Catharines, is using the QUEST Conference to officially announce its new customer connection policy that incentivizes infill development, recognizing that compact development is more sustainable and more energy efficient.
+Horizon Utilities, the local distribution company serving Hamilton and St. Catherines, is using the QUEST Conference to officially announce its new customer connection policy that incentivizes infill development, recognizing that compact development is more sustainable and more energy efficient.
 Neil Freeman, VP of Business Development, makes the announcement on Wednesday Nov.
 13 at 9:00am and will be available for comment.

 Other key speakers at the QUEST 2013 Conference & Tradeshow, include: